adamjakab/BeetsPluginGoingRunning/README.md

       use_flavours: [rocker, metallic]
 ```

-The resulting query will include songs corresponding to any of the three indicated genres: `GENRE = 'Folk' OR 'Rock' OR 'Metal'`.
+The resulting query will include songs corresponding to any of the three indicated genres: `genre='Folk' OR genre='Rock' OR genre='Metal'`.
 This, of course, is applicable to all fields.

-**Fields can be used as lists:** Sometimes it is cumbersome to define a separate flavour for each additional value of a specific field.
+#### Fields can be used as lists
+Sometimes it is cumbersome to define a separate flavour for each additional value of a specific field.
 For example, it would be nice to have the above `chillout` flavour to include a list of genres instead of having to combine it with multiple flavours.
 Well, you can just do that by using the list notation like this:
 ```yaml
 goingrunning:
   flavours: